weezymatt/weezymatt/README.md

 ### 👋 Hello

 My name is Matthew Alexander Hernandez (my full name just for kicks).
 I'm an aspiring computational linguist with experience in machine learning, data management, and language technology.

-My recent experience includes fine-tuning NLP models for low-resource languages, and constructing novel datasets to support various linguistic phenomenon & evaluate LLMs on them.
+Recently I've worked on surveying low-resource languages and fine-tuning NLP models on them.
+As well as constructing novel datasets to support various linguistic phenomenon and evaluate LLMs on them.

 <!--
 - 🌱 I’m currently learning about ontologies & taxonomies, machine translation, and MLOps